deriv-com/deriv-app/packages/trader/src/_common/base/README.md

 the socket cache module, therefore the expiry of the fields related to the storage is defined in there.

-By default `WS.cache` looks up `WS.storage` first, if it's available then looks up the API.
+By default `WS.cache` looks up `WS.storage` first, if it's unavailable then looks up the API.

 Same as cache, method calls on the `WS.storage` are passed to `DerivAPI` so method